2021–22 FA Women's League Cup

 The 2021–22 FA Women's League Cup was the eleventh edition of the FA Women's Super League and FA Women's Championship's league cup competition.
 It was sponsored by Continental AG, who sponsored the competition since its creation, and was officially known as the FA Women's Continental League Cup for sponsorship reasons.
-All 24 teams from the FA WSL and Championship contested the competition.
+All 24 teams from the FA WSL and Championship took part in the competition.

 Chelsea were the defending champions.
-They lost in the final against Manchester City 3–1, who won their fourth title.
+They lost 3–1 in the final against Manchester City, who won their fourth title.

 Format changes

 The competition featured a group stage split regionally.
 However, the number of groups was reduced from six to five: two in the North and three in the South.
 In a change from previous years, teams competing in the UEFA Women's Champions League group stage were exempt from the League Cup group stage, earning a provisional bye to the quarter-finals.
 As a result, the initial group stage draw featured 22 of the 24 teams: one Northern group had five teams drawn into it with the remaining Northern group and all three Southern groups initially featuring four teams each.
 The three teams excluded from the draw were Chelsea, who automatically entered the Champions League group stage and therefore joined the League Cup at the quarter-final stage, and Manchester City and Arsenal who went through the Champions League qualifying rounds.
 Should either team be eliminated during qualification, they would enter the League Cup group stage and be drawn into an existing group of four in their geographical region.

 The first place team in each of the five groups qualified for the quarter-finals, and were joined by the two UEFA Women's Champions League teams, Chelsea and Arsenal.
 Because Manchester City entered the group stage of the League Cup following their elimination from the second qualifying round of the Champions League, the best-placed runner-up also progressed with the five group winners.